isabella232/data-workbench.en-1/help/home/c-get-started/c-work-worksp/c-ex-wksp.md

 ## Apply custom titles {#section-a332e157554546cb8e88922a8d7a4fa2}

-Unless you have specified a Custom title for the window on the [!DNL Export] menu, the [!DNL Export title] listed (for example, City Table) is used as the worksheet name.
+Unless you have specified a Custom title for the window on the [!UICONTROL Export] menu, the [!UICONTROL Export title] listed (for example, City Table) is used as the worksheet name.

 1. Right-click the top border of the window and click in the **[!UICONTROL Custom title]** field.
 1. Type the title that you want to apply to the window.